 Can You Still Move The TV Without The Original Packaging Material?

-Like we already mentioned, it is recommended and safer to transport OLED TV in its original packaging material.
+As we already mentioned, it is recommended and safer to transport OLED TV in their original packaging material.

-However, you can still take precautionary steps to enhance the safety of the TV on transit even without the original box and foam.
+However, you can still take precautionary steps to enhance the safety of the TV in transit even without the original box and foam.
 Here are some critical steps to take.

 Step 2: Remove all the bases, cables, and screws from the TV before packaging it.
 This will protect the LED screen further as there will be no other material to come loose and damage it.
 Store the materials safely with labeling to make them easier to reassemble.